marlon-rodrigues/SDC-Advanced-Lane-Lines-P4/writeup_report.md

 The radius of curvature is calculated on the function called `find_curvature()` by converting the pixels of both the x and y coordinates to meters so it can be fit into the world space.
 This function is located on cell 15 of my notebook.

-The position of the car related to the center of the image is calculated on cell 17 of my notebook, on a function called `draw_lanes_on_real_image()`.
+The position of the car related to the center of the image is calculated on cell 16 of my notebook, on a function called `draw_lanes_on_real_image()`.
 The postion is found by simply calculating the distance of the right/left lanes from the center of the picture.
 With that in hand I convert the pixel value into meters and fit it into the the world space.

-The final result - lane area plotted back onto the real image with the curvature and position information - is located on cell 17 of my notebook.
+The final result - lane area plotted back onto the real image with the curvature and position information - is also located on cell 16 of my notebook.
 The function `draw_lanes_on_real_image()` takes the polynomial and lines arrays (ploty, left_fitx, right_fitx) as well as the matrix and distortion information and project those lines into the original image - aside of also calculating the position of the car related to the center of the image, as described above.

 Here is an example of my result on a test image:
 ![alt text][image7]